ruc-aimc-lab/CdCL/README.md

 # Get started

 ### Data
-Download the public datasets [RFMiD](https://ieee-dataport.org/open-access/retinal-fundus-multi-disease-image-dataset-rfmid) and [TOP](https://github.com/DateCazuki/Fundus_Diagnosis) and move the images to folders ./public_datasets/RFMiD and ./public_datasets/TOP
+- 1. See [imagedata](https://github.com/ruc-aimc-lab/CdCL/imagedata) for data preparation.
 - 2. Install packages by `pip install -r requirements.txt`.
-This step is suggested to be done in your docker container or things like that.
+This step is suggested to be done in your docker container or virtual environment or things like that.
-- 3.
+- 3. Run `source main.sh` to start training.